We recognise that transitions can be difficult for a child with SEND and take steps to ensure that any transition is a smooth as possible.

 - Year 6 Transfer: The Inclusion Leader and Inclusion Support Teacher will meet with the SENCo or Inclusion Manager from the secondary school to discuss the individual learning and pastoral needs of all pupils with SEND.
 Current intervention, support and resources being used at Oaklands will be discussed so that a successful transition to secondary school (Key Stage 3) can occur.

-- For some pupils with SEND it will be necessary to hold an Annual Review meeting to plan a more detailed transition to fully ensure individual needs will be met.
+- For some pupils with SEND, pupils with an EHC Plan and pupils within the Autism Base it will be necessary to hold an Annual Review meeting to plan a more detailed transition to fully ensure individual needs will be met.
 This meeting will be attended by parents, staff from Oaklands and the secondary school, other professional for example an Educational Psychologist or the Hearing Support Advisory Teacher.

 - Pupils with SEND will be offered additional visits to their secondary school to build confidence and help secure a more successful transition to Key Stage 3.
 These visits may be supported by a member of staff from Oaklands.

 - All files and information, including reports from other professionals will be transferred between settings to help inform the transfer.

 - If your child was in receipt of SEN funding in their previous placement AND the placement was a Somerset School, then the funding is transferred from the previous school to Oaklands.
 If your child was in receipt of SEN funding in their previous placement and it was NOT a Somerset school then our Inclusion Leader will liaise with you and the professionals involved with your child to collate evidence to support an application for High Needs Funding.